What Is Insurance Bad Faith?

 What Are the Elements of an Insurance Bad Faith Claim?

-Bad faith — or insurance fraud, as it is also called — is a legal term for when an insurance company tries to renege on its duties to their client, even though it has a contract with that client and has promised certain benefits.
+Bad faith — or insurance fraud — is a legal term for when an insurance company tries to renege on its duties to their client, even though it has a contract with that client and has promised certain benefits.
 Insurance companies do this in several important ways.

 - Your insurance company withholds benefits that were due under the policy.